Memories of famine stalk North Korea amid COVID-induced economic chaos | DW | 27.05.2021

 She said this present period, when almost all the stored food from the previous harvest has been used, and before the new summer harvest has been gleaned, could be the hardest for ordinary citizens in the country.

-On top of the shortages as a result of closing trade, there are also reports that the tightened social controls have extended to banning farmers cultivating even their own small plots of land, known as Sotoji.
+On top of the shortages as a result of closing trade, there are also reports that the tightened social controls have extended to banning farmers from cultivating even their own small plots of land, known as sotoji.

 According to Rimjin-gang, a website dedicated to covering North Korea, these plots have been a crucial source of food and income in the post-famine period, but the regime has reportedly cracked down on them amid the overall tightening of controls.